 Stalking Injunctions in Pasco County

 Call an experienced attorney at the Sammis Law Firm.
-We have been representing respondents in these types of hearings in Pasco County, FL, for more than 10 years.
+For more than fifteen years, we represented respondents in these types of hearings in Pasco County, FL.

-First, we can ask for a continuance so that we have adequate time to investigate the accusations and be fully prepared for the hearing on the petition.
+First, we can ask for a continuance to have adequate time to investigate the accusations and be fully prepared for the hearing on the petition.

 Second, we can take the deposition of the Petitioner and any witnesses the Petitioner intends to call to testify at the hearing.